Best Gaming PC Under $300 – (Cheapest) 2020 Edition

-Our choice of a motherboard is entry level but will still give you excellent performance and at the most economical price possible considering our budget.
-The manufacturing company GIGABYTE does not only sell motherboard's but offers after sale services and technical support in case anyone has issues with their tech.
-The design of the GIGABYTE GA-H110M-A motherboard allows for upgrades and can support other processors if you wanted to install them in future upgrades.
+Our choice of a motherboard is entry level but will still give you excellent performance and at the most economical price possible considering our budget for gaming.
+The manufacturing company MSI does not only sell motherboard's but offers after sale services and technical support in case anyone has issues with their tech.
+The design of the MSI ProSeries motherboard allows for upgrades and can support other processors if you wanted to install them in future upgrades.
 By choosing this motherboard we can also avoid needing to have a BIOS setup when making future upgrades which is another reason I chose it.

 Considering the 300$ budget, this is the most ideal and best value money component to power our graphics.
 It really is an excellent graphics card.
-On a more negative note, the Shortage of GPU and the overall effect it has had on the prices have hindered the device from attainting parity with other devices in the market.
+On a more negative note, the integrated GPU and the overall effect it has had on the prices have hindered the device from attaining parity with other devices in the market.
 Like I mentioned previously, to get optimum functionality on these budget graphic cards, you are going to need to lower the settings to maximize the performance.
-To cut down on costs, you could also consider acquiring the GT 1030 second-hand since it will give you the same level of performance.
+To cut down on costs, you could also consider acquiring a second-hand since it will give you the same level of performance.
 Just head over to Amazon if you want to do that.